Fruit Cove Burger King worker seen mopping tables in play area

 A Jacksonville mother told News4Jax she witnessed a Burger King employee use a mop to clean several tables in the restaurant's play area on Thursday night.

-Katie Duran caught the act at the location on State Rd 13 in Fruit Cove.
+Katie Duran caught the act at the location on State Road 13 in Fruit Cove.

 Duran said the employee was mopping the floor in the play area when she looked up and saw him sling the mop on a few tables and scrub the area where the family had eaten just minutes prior.